ShinniUwU/cocaina/README.md

 ## What's This Site About?

-This site is all about embracing the meme culture!
-We're here to bring a smile to your face with a quirky combination: a French song about cocaine playing while you're farming sugar cane in Hypixel Skyblock.
+This simple meme site!
+I am here to bring a smile to your face with a quirky combination: a French song about cocaine playing while you're farming sugar cane in Hypixel Skyblock.
 Yep, that's the level of meme we're operating on here. 😄

 ## How to Experience the Meme?